 A capacity of 15-30L is a standard and useful size for a daypack.
 Bags in this range can hold a rain jacket, an extra layer like a breathable fleece jacket, your food and water for the day, a small first aid kit, your navigational equipment, and sun protection, often with room to spare.
 However, if you only get out for an hour or two and don't want or need that much gear with you, a smaller hydration pack may be all you need.
 Conversely, if you take even more gear with you on your day hikes, say because you're hiking with children and need to carry their gear and water along with your own, you might want something larger, more in the 30-40L range.
-Luckily, most of the packs in this review come in different volumes, so if you see something you like but need a different size, you're likely to find it.
-Once you've settled on the size you need, then you need to get a good fit!
+Luckily, most of the packs in this review come in several volumes, so if you see something you like but need a different size, you're likely to find it.
+Once you've settled on the size you need, then you need to get a good fit.

 Sizing and Fit

 While we appreciate that outdoor gear manufacturers are making products designed for women, the sad reality that we've discovered through the course of this review is that many seem to assume that all women have extremely narrow shoulders, are very short, and prefer bright colors (particularly pink and purple).
 Since we know that this is not the reality, either for women in general or for women who enjoy hiking, the lack of size options is more than a bit disappointing.
 While larger ladies still have the option to buy from the men's side of the store, we expect a little more in this day and age.
 We'll give you some details below on how to get a good fit in a daypack, but know that if you have your heart set on a purple or pink pack but are on the tall side or have a longer torso length than average, you might not have much luck.